Frank Herbert: Early career

-In a 1973 interview, Herbert stated that he had been reading science fiction "about ten years" before he began writing in the genre, and he listed his favorite authors as H. G. Wells, Robert A. Heinlein, Poul Anderson and Jack Vance.
+In a 1973 interview, Herbert stated that he had been reading science fiction for "about ten years" before he began writing in the genre, and he listed his favorite authors as H. G. Wells, Robert A. Heinlein, Poul Anderson and Jack Vance.

 Herbert's first science fiction story, "Looking for Something", was published in the April 1952 issue of Startling Stories, then a monthly edited by Samuel Mines.
 Three more of his stories appeared in 1954 issues of Astounding Science Fiction and Amazing Stories.
 His career as a novelist began in 1955 with the serial publication of Under Pressure in Astounding from November 1955; afterward it was issued as a book by Doubleday titled The Dragon in the Sea.
 The story explored sanity and madness in the environment of a 21st-century submarine and predicted worldwide conflicts over oil consumption and production.
 It was a critical success but not a major commercial one.
 During this time Herbert also worked as a speechwriter for Republican senator Guy Cordon.